Why are they oriented at all on models?

 The acquisition of the necessary specialist knowledge can help in further education.
 In the meantime, there are increased degrees in economics studies, which can be used to supplement a course of studies in the humanities.

 It is precisely this interdisciplinary network that Gianna Reich deals with on her blog “Geisteswirtschaft” and advises career changers: “Get out of the comfort zone!”
-In the end, it is about convincing employers why you are not just somehow suitable, but simply the best candidate for the job.
+In the end, it is about convincing employers why you are not only somehow suitable, but simply the best candidate for the job.
 "It only works if you put yourself in the best possible starting position," she explains.

 Universities soon superfluous?